Energy policy of Pakistan: Energy policy: 2008–10

 In 2005, Prime Minister Shaukat Aziz announced the long-term energy security program which was aimed to the development of the power infrastructure from all energy sources.
 This policy relied on privatising the energy sector by international mega energy corporations.
 Controversially, this program was aimed to raise dependence on imported oil from the Arab countries for power generation to be increased by 50.1% by 2013.

-In 2006, Prime Minister Aziz held conversation with the officials of the Saudi Ministry of Petroleum and invited Ali Al-Naimi to invest in country's energy sector.
-In 2007, Prime Minister Aziz allocated ₨.
+In 2006, Aziz held a conversation with the officials of the Saudi Ministry of Petroleum and invited Ali Al-Naimi to invest in country's energy sector.
+In 2007, Aziz allocated ₨.
 12.5 billion for power production-related projects which remained unused.
-In his last policy statement, Prime Minister Aziz further called for banning the Neon lights, Neon signs, and to close the market places by 9 pm; such policy enforcement was harshly resisted by the left-wing parties, such as Pakistan Peoples Party, Communist Party and the labour unions.
+In his last policy statement, Aziz further called for banning the Neon lights, Neon signs, and to close the market places by 9 pm; such policy enforcement was harshly resisted by the left-wing parties, such as Pakistan Peoples Party, Communist Party and the labour unions.

-Energy Policy: 2010–13
+Energy policy: 2010–13

 After the general elections held in 2008, the mismanagement and weak policies led to an intense repetitive cycle of loadshedding in the country.
-Responding to a massive demonstration against the loadshedding and the growing power shortages in the country, Prime Minister, Yousaf Gilani announced the "energy policy" on 22 April 2010.
+Responding to a massive demonstration against the loadshedding and the growing power shortages in the country, Prime Minister Yousaf Gilani announced the "energy policy" on 22 April 2010.

-The policy was announced after the Prime Minister, Gilani had held a three-day national energy conference in Islamabad with energy experts that discussed the causes of the power crisis in Pakistan and possible steps to relieve it.
+The policy was announced after Gilani had held a three-day national energy conference in Islamabad with energy experts that discussed the causes of the power crisis in Pakistan and possible steps to relieve it.
 With immediate effect, the gaseous Neon lights and the signs were banned and the official weekend was extended from one to two days in an attempt to conserve electricity.
-Under this policy, several attempts were made by Gilani government to privatise the energy sector.
+Under this policy, several attempts were made by the Gilani government to privatise the energy sector.
 Devised by the Finance Minister Abdul Hafeez Shaikh, the programme failed to resolve electricity shortage, which private energy companies failed to maintain and upgrade despite being part of their contract.
 After much criticism and public demonstration in 2012, the PPP government decided to nationalised the energy sector and issued clear directives to regulate the energy corporations to produce the power generations.